randyprime/lua-test/README.md

 I'd recommend setting up the [RAD Debugger](https://github.com/EpicGamesExt/raddebugger) (windows-only) for a great running & debugging experience.
 I always launch my game directly from there so it's easier to catch bugs on the fly.

 # FAQ
-## How do I use this to make a game?
-I'm focusing my efforts on teaching people how to use this via [my paid program](https://learn.randy.gg/?src=template-starter).

-If you're on a budget, here's some free alternatives:
-- I do [live streams](https://www.youtube.com/@randyprime2) of development while using this
-- I make educational content for this on [my YT channel](https://www.youtube.com/@randyprime)

 ## Why is this a "blueprint" (not a library)?
 Game development is complicated.